 How does this pistachio cream cheese filling taste?

-3. How to assemble this Pistachio cheesecake
+3. How to assemble the Pistachio cheesecake

 Patient is key when making mousse type cakes, like this No bake Pistachio cheesecake.
 You just can’t rush certain steps or it will make a mess.
 It is a super simple recipe, but you have to respect time, concretely leaving enough time in between the steps until each phase sets.